Jeremy Forrest 'groomed pupil for sex'

 He said: "She was very desperate, she had suicidal thoughts and she was assertive.

-"If he had not taken her, the alternative consequences were likely to be much worse."'Caring nature'
+"If he had not taken her, the alternative consequences were likely to be much worse."

-The jury had been told the pupil from Bishop Bell C of E School, in Eastbourne, became infatuated with the teacher.
+The jury had been told the pupil at an East Sussex school became infatuated with the teacher.

 Fearing they were about to be exposed, Mr Forrest booked them on a cross-Channel ferry from Dover to Calais on 20 September last year, before spending seven days on the run in France.